railsmachine/rump/README.md

     $ rump clone git@github.com:railsmachine/puppet.git

-You'll want to set up a `~/.gitconfig` in your home directory too:
+You'll want to set up a `~/.gitconfig` in your home directory so you know who's making changes:

     [user]
     name = My Name